Senior Dog Digestive Problems: How to Identify What's Wrong

 What the Pattern Reveals About Your Dog's Gut Health

 Vomiting dominates (3+ days) → Upper digestion issue.
-Gastric emptying or acid balance is the likely mechanism.
+The problem is probably slow stomach emptying or low stomach acid.

 Soft stool dominates (3+ days) → Breakdown issue.
-Enzyme output or protein digestibility is the likely mechanism.
+Your dog is probably not breaking food down properly.

 Gas dominates (3+ days) → Microbiome imbalance.
-Fermentation is the likely mechanism.
+Food is probably fermenting too much in the gut.

 Hard stool/straining dominates (3+ days) → Motility issue.
-Gut movement has slowed.
+Food is probably moving too slowly through the gut.

 How to Match Patterns to Fixes

-Once you identify the pattern, match it to the mechanism.
-Apply one targeted fix.
+Once you spot the pattern, make one targeted change.

 Pattern is clear and mild?
 Apply one adjustment.
-Re-track for 3–5 days.
+Keep logging for another 3–5 days.
 Symptoms improve?
 You matched the mechanism.

 Pattern is unclear, overlapping, or severe?
-You need a structured diagnostic approach.
+You'll need more than home observation.

 Related Articles